tekumara/fakesnow/README.md

 ## Caveats

 - The order of rows is non deterministic and may not match Snowflake unless ORDER BY is fully specified.
-- A more liberal Snowflake SQL dialect than a real Snowflake instance is supported, ie: some queries might pass using fakesnow that a real Snowflake instance would reject.
+- A more liberal Snowflake SQL dialect than used by a real Snowflake instance is supported, ie: some queries might pass using fakesnow that a real Snowflake instance would reject.

 ## Contributing